HungryTurtleCode/htc_website/_posts/2016-01-03-jquery-keyboard-events-part-2.md

 ## Efficiency!!
 GIVE ME MORE EFFICIENCY!!

 I briefly mentioned this in the first video.
+Every time you make a jQuery selector call like
+{% ihighlight javascript %}{% raw %}
+$(".element")
+{% endraw %}{% endihighlight %}
-Every time you make a jQuery selector call like <span class="lang:js decode:true crayon-inline ">$(&#8216;.element&#8217;)</span> , jQuery will scan the entire document to find it.
+, jQuery will scan the entire document to find it.
 So if you are making multiple calls to the same element &#8211; for example, every time a key is pressed &#8211; you are wasting a lot of resources.

 Why not just scan once for an element you know you will need a lot and then just save it?
 This would be smart!
 This is known as caching.